 Findings:

-Graph 1: Book ratings vs. Movie ratings
+Graph 1: Book ratings vs. movie ratings

-The p-value of the book ratings vs movie ratings is quite low, which suggests that there is some correlation between the book ratings and movie ratings.
+The p-value given is a two-sided Wald test (with t-distribution) for the hypothesis that the slope is zero.
+The p-value of book ratings vs movie ratings is quite low, which suggests that a relationship is present between book ratings and movie ratings.
+The r-squared value, however, is quite low suggesting a large variance between the two rating systems, or simply that the relationship is not exactly a linear one.

-Graph 2: Book ratings vs Movie revenue
+Graph 2: Book ratings vs movie revenue

-The p-value for book ratings vs movie revenue is also significantly low and suggests some correlation.
-But due to low r-square suggests, that we cannot fully explain the variance of the data points
+The p-value for book ratings vs movie revenue is also low and suggests a relationship between book ratings and revenues from the adapted science fiction film.
+But, the low r-square suggests again suggests that we cannot fully explain the variance of the data points.
+In fact, the relationship appears to be exponential by eye!

-Graph 3: Movie ratings vs Movie revenue
+Graph 3: Movie ratings vs movie revenue

-The plot of movie ratings vs movie revenues shows the similar trends as Graph 2(book ratings vs movie revenue)
+The plot of movie ratings vs movie revenues shows no particular trend as indicated by the very large p-value and very small r-square value.

-Conclusions:
+Discussion and Conclusions

-We did find correlation between book ratings and movie ratings, which suggests that successful book do guarantee a successful movie adaptation due to some extent

-There are various other factors which would play an important role in the success of the movie, such as production value, marketing, direction, etc.
+We found a relationship between book ratings and movie ratings, which suggests that highly rated science fiction books do guarantee a successful movie adaptation to some extent.
+This relationship, however, has a huge variance and there are likely many other factors at play in the success of the movie such as production value, marketing, direction, etc.

-We did find some relation between ratings and box-office success of the movie, but any conclusion cannot be drawn due to limited data points
+Interestingly, we found a relationship between book ratings and box-office success of the movie, but did not see any relationship between the ratings of the movies themselves with revenue.
+We caution, however, than this conclusion is derived from a limited number of data points

-Discussion:

-Some of the issues that we faced were:
+Some of the issues that we faced in our analyses were:

 Titles of the books and movies were different at times

-Box office data for all the queried movies were not found on OMDB
+Box office data for all the queried movies were not found on OMDb

-Data cleaning took lot of time as there were additional characters/spaces in the titles
+Data cleaning took a lot of time as there were additional characters/spaces in the titles

 Scanning and identifying the right sources took bit of an effort.
-For example: we wanted to scrape Amazon for book reviews and add it to Goodreads reviews but Amazon blocked us out
+For example, we wanted to scrape Amazon for book reviews and add it to Goodreads reviews (doing a weighted average according to the number of user ratings) but Amazon blocked our scrapping queries after a few requests (and Chapters Indigo does not authorize scrapping of the user ratings from their website).